 Professionally, I earned my Master’s in Speech-Language Pathology (SLP) at Eastern Michigan University.
 I earned my Bachelors of Science in Economics and Pre-med from the University of Michigan in Ann Arbor.

-As a speech-language pathologist, I've focused on treating children in the beginning of my career and am currently expanding to work with adults as well.
-I specialize in Augmented and Alternative Communication (AAC) and apraxia of speech.
+As a speech-language pathologist, I focused on treating children in the beginning of my career and currently work with adults as well.
+I specialize in Augmented and Alternative Communication (AAC) and Apraxia of Speech.
 I love my career since I see it as an art that allows me to actively offer my gifts and help my patients uncover and discover their own.

-Communication with caregivers is critical to acknowledge the whole picture and provide appropriate education to ensure carry-over and a home program for developing skills outside of the treatment environment.
+I value communication with caregivers as it helps me understand the whole picture.
+I aim to provide appropriate education and create a home program that can be realistically practiced outside of the treatment environment.

-Aside from my training and experience, I attribute my success to a holistic approach, meeting each individual's unique case as an opportunity to empower them with recognition of their strengths, and how to apply those strengths to areas that need improvement.
-I focus on creating functional goals and incorporating other experts that can enhance outcomes, such as occupational/physical therapy, and nutritionists.
-I also take other behavioral aspects such as sleep and mindfulness into account when creating a treatment plan.
+Aside from my training and experience, I attribute my success to a holistic approach.
+I help my patients recognize their strengths and offer them ways to use those strengths to improve areas of weakness.
+I focus on creating functional goals and refer to other experts that can help enhance outcomes, such as occupational/physical therapy, and nutritionists.
+I also take other behavioral aspects, such as sleep and mindfulness, into account when creating a treatment plan.
 Understanding a patient's family's/caregiver's worldview, past experiences and expectations, helps me design a treatment plan that will best enable each patient to meet their speech and language goals.

-This book is written for SLPs to provide a solid home-program from day 1 of treatment, and to provide parents, grandparents and caregivers of children with delayed expressive language to understand how their SLP is targeting goals.
+This book is written for SLPs to provide a solid home-program from day 1 of treatment.
+It helps parents, grandparents, and caregivers of children with delayed expressive language skills understand how their SLP is targeting goals.
 It provides easy to follow directions for reinforcing therapy at home, and producing the same results in the home environment as they may see in the therapeutic environment with the SLP for a child's first functional words.
 (Click book titles for book previews.)

 In addition to English, I speak Fluent Urdu, Hindi and Intermediate Spanish.